-This paper estimates the impact of additional coverage on the demand of visits to the doctor, diagnostic tests and the probability of at least one visit to the dentist within the Portuguese National Health System.
-Our paper's contribution to the large literature on moral hazard is fourfold: First, by using a dataset where 10 percent of the sample enjoys an exogenous double health insurance coverage denoted by ADSE; Second, by using a matching estimator technique (Abadie and Imbens, 2004), which does not impose any functional form on the impact of health insurance on the demand for health services and allows for heterogenous impacts.
+This paper estimates the impact of additional coverage on the demand of visits to the doctor, diagnostic tests, and the probability of at least one visit to the dentist within the Portuguese National Health System.
+Our paper's contribution to the large literature on moral hazard is fourfold: First, by using a data set where 10 percent of the sample enjoys an exogenous double health insurance coverage denoted by ADSE; Second, by using a matching estimator technique (Abadie and Imbens, 2006a), which does not impose any functional form on the impact of health insurance on the demand for health services and allows for heterogeneous impacts.
 Third, by estimating the impact of the additional insurance on several services, particularly on blood and urine diagnostic tests.
-And fourth, we allow for a dynamic impact of the additional coverage by splitting the sample in different age groups.
+And fourth, we allow for a dynamic impact of the additional coverage by splitting the sample into different age groups.

 In general we find that the impact of ADSE is positive and large.
-For the whole sample the ADSE effect corresponds to 6 percent of the average number of visits, 15.8 percent of the average number of tests, and 7 percent of the average probability of visiting a dentist at least once in 12 months.
-The effects of ADSE are particularly large for the youngest cohort 18-30 years old where they reach 21.8, 30 and 11.6 percent of the average number of visits, tests and probability of visiting the dentist, respectively for that age group.
-Due to the imprecision of estimates we cannot conclude that there is moral hazard in the number of visits since the Average Treatment effect on the Treated (ATT) is not statistically different from zero.
-For number of tests, we do find evidence of moral hazard for the overall sample and the youngest cohort.
-For the probability of at least one visit to the dentist, where we expected to find the greatest ATT, we do not find evidence of moral hazard for dental visits is the consequence of large non-monetary costs for this type of services.
+For the whole sample the ADSE effect corresponds to 6% of the average number of visits, 15.8% of the average number of tests, and 7% of the average probability of visiting a dentist at least once in 12 months.
+The effects of ADSE are particularly large for the youngest cohort, 18 - 30 years old, where they reach 21.8, 30 and 11.6% of the average number of visits, tests, and probability of visiting the dentist, respectively, for that age group.
+Due to the imprecision of estimates we cannot conclude that there is moral hazard in the number of visits since the average treatment effect on the treated (ATT) is not statistically different from zero.
+For number of tests, we do find evidence of moral hazard for the overall sample and for the youngest cohort.
+For the probability of at least one visit to the dentist, where we expected to find the greatest ATT, we do not find evidence of moral hazard.
+We argue, following Chiappori et al. (1998), that the inexistence of moral hazard for dental visits is the consequence of large nonmonetary costs for this type of service.

-Our data does not allow us to differentiate between the effects of moral hazard and supply-induced demand.
+Our data do not allow us to differentiate between the effects of moral hazard and supply-induced demand.
 The presence of supply-induced demand would lead to an overestimation of the moral hazard effect.
-Out of the three variables used to proxy demand for health services, we expect at-least-one-visit-to-the-dentist to be less sensitive to supply inducement since ADSE pays dentists per procedure and not per visit, and indeed we obtained the lowest ATT for this variable.
-However, our results also show a larger ATT for the younger cohort (18-30 years old) when inducement should be larger for the eldest cohort who, especially the retired, has a lower opportunity cost of time and, therefore, a more inelastic demand (e.g. van de Voorde et al., 2001).
+Out of the three variables used to proxy demand for health services, we expect at least one visit to the dentist to be less sensitive to supply inducement since ADSE pays dentists per procedure and not per visit, and indeed we obtained the lowest ATT for this variable.
+However, our results also show a larger ATT for the younger cohort (18 - 30 years old) when inducement should be larger for the eldest cohort who, especially the retired, have a lower opportunity cost of time and, therefore, a more inelastic demand (e.g., van de Voorde et al., 2001).